openeuropa/documentation/docs/development/content-architecture.md

 Any custom field type, entity validation, entity wrappers, etc. should be covered by PHPUnit tests.

-The business requirements should be covered in a Behat test: available fields and their configuration (required, max length, etc.) referenceable content entities.
+The business requirements should be covered in a Behat test:
+- available fields and their configuration (required, max length, etc.).
+- referenceable content entities.

 #### oe_theme submodule
 All theming logic for the content type should be created in the appropriated oe_theme submodule.